FuelLabs/sway/docs/book/src/blockchain-development/native_assets.md

 #### Getting The Transaction Amount

-To query for the amount of coins sent in a transcation, you may call the `std::context::msg_amount()` function.
+To query for the amount of coins sent in a transaction, you may call the `std::context::msg_amount()` function.

 ```sway
 {{#include ../../../../examples/native_asset/src/main.sw:msg_amount}}